laheller/aaplus/README.md

 - A **C language interface** to the AA+ C++ framework
 - A **C# (P/Invoke) wrapper** for seamless integration with .NET applications
+- A **Python wrapper** module for seamless integration with Python applications

-The goal is to make AA+ functionality accessible from C and C# environments, enabling high-precision astronomical calculations in both native and managed codebases.
+The goal is to make AA+ functionality accessible from C, C# and Python environments, enabling high-precision astronomical calculations in both native and managed codebases.

 ## Features

 - Clean C interface layered over the C++ implementation
 - P/Invoke-based C# wrapper for .NET applications
+- Ctypes-based Python wrapper module for Python applications
 - Access to key AA+ modules: Sun, Moon, planets, coordinate transformations, etc.
 - Cross-platform support: Works on both Windows & Linux